Welcome Letter

 information, calendars, and coupons.

-Assorted travel brochures, maps and guide books are in the wood cabinet inside the front closet.
-Please return them when you are
+Assorted travel brochures, maps and guide books are in the wood bookcase next to the dining room.
+Please return them when

 Pool is unguarded and available from 9am – 9 pm using the Pool Pass hanging by the Front Door.
-Children under the age of 12
+Please respect the adult swim

-must be accompanied by a responsible adult.
-Glass in any form is prohibited in the pool area and people are asked to put refuse
+accompanied by a responsible adult.
+Glass in any form is prohibited in the pool area and people are asked to put refuse in the

-in the appropriate disposal containers.
+appropriate disposal containers.
 Restrooms are available just outside the pool access gate.
-Please be sure to leave the key
+Please be sure to leave the passes

 in the townhouse when you finish your vacation.